 Even if you write it that everything works out fine, the overall sense of the scene to the readers may have been that it could have gone either way.
 And they may then view one of the characters as more of an antagonist than a protagonist.

 Let’s also not keep muddying the waters with scenes like this.
-Already we have young people (and even full adults) who are unaware of the legality and ethical issues with such things.
+Already we have young people (and even older adults) who are unaware of the legality and ethical issues with such things, not realising they have broken the law.

 There is a reason many countries have adopted legal ages for sex.
-Because it is believed that at these ages the person is more mentally, emotionally and physically ready for such activity (though that is not always the case) and thus are able to give true consent and be of sound mind to do so.
+Often people believe that at these ages the person is more mentally, emotionally and physically ready for such activity (that’s not always the case) and thus are able to give true consent and be of sound mind to do so.

 In many countries, however, the legal age does not include the mental or emotional readiness for sex (or for raising children should an accident occur) but more they are at the legal age to WORK thus support a child that may occur from the union.

-A legal age does not make something ethical.
+A legal age does not make something ethical and can often be created by societal cultures.

 Pressure and Shame

-Any form of pressure either from a partner, family member, friend etc that makes a person feel they “ought to” engage in sexual activity before they are ready is considered as not truly consensual.
+Any form of pressure, either from a partner, family member, friend etc that makes a person feel they “ought to” engage in sexual activity before they are ready makes it less than consensual.

 This is coercion.
 If your character is showing all the signs of not being into it or having to be “persuaded” then it’s coercion.